mims-harvard/PrimeKG/README.md

 - `0.1.9`: Support molecule filters!
 Checkout [here](https://tdcommons.ai//functions/data_process/#molecule-filters)!
 - `0.1.8`: Streamlined and simplified the leaderboard programming frameworks!
 Now, you can submit a result for a single dataset!
 Checkout [here](https://tdcommons.ai/benchmark/overview/)!
  -->
+- PrimeKG is accepted for publication at Nature Scientific Data.
 - PrimeKG is live on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.05.01.489928v1) and [Harvard Dataverse](https://doi.org/10.7910/DVN/IXA7BM)!